jbiatek/BSGRulebook/rulebook.md

 1. Move one space area closer to the nearest civilian ship.
 If two such space areas are equal in distance, the raider moves clockwise.
 1. If there are no civilian ships, the raider attacks Galactica.

 #### Activating heavy raiders and Centurions
-When heavy raiders are activated, do *all* of the following:
+When heavy raiders are activated, do *all* of the following steps:

-- Move all centurions on the board one 1 space further on the Boarding Party track
+1. Move all centurions on the board one 1 space further on the Boarding Party track
-- If a heavy raider is already in a space area with a launch icon, it is removed from the board and replaced with a Centurion on the start of the Boarding Party track (if there are not enough Centurion tokens, leave the heavy raider in space).
+2. If a heavy raider is already in a space area with a launch icon, it is removed from the board and replaced with a Centurion on the start of the Boarding Party track (if there are not enough Centurion tokens, leave the heavy raider in space).
-- Move all heavy raiders on the board one space area closer to the nearest viper launch icon
+3. Move all heavy raiders on the board one space area closer to the nearest viper launch icon
-- If there were no heavy raiders on the board, launch one from each basestar.
+4. If there were no heavy raiders on the board to start, launch one from each basestar.

 When something says to "activate heavy raiders", that *always* includes Centurions as well unless otherwise stated.